 My research looks at parenting and parenting interventions to prevent and treat child behavioural and emotional problems.
-I am particularly interested in childhood chronic illnesses, like asthma and eczema and the role parents play in managing these health conditions.
-Honours projects in 2013 will look at interactions between parents and children with chronic illnesses; assessment of child behavioural and emotional adjustment; evaluations of the efficacy of a brief mealtime program for parents of young children.
+I am particularly interested in childhood chronic illnesses, like asthma, eczema and diabetes and the role parents play in managing these health conditions.
+Honours projects in 2014 will look at interactions between parents and children with chronic illnesses; parenting interventions at the transition to parenthood; and evaluations of the efficacy of a brief mealtime program for parents of young children.

 Organisational and cognitive psychology: Work motivation; learning & performance; effects of positive and negative emotional states (incl. stress, workload & fatigue as well as engagement & enthusiasm).

 Developmental psychology; Quality of life issues for children with chronic health conditions; children and the Law - in particular issues relating to young children’s suggestibility and reliability and credibility as eyewitnesses; theory of Mind; psychological consequences to parental use of physical punishment; quality of life and chronic health conditions in young children and adolescents.

 Students who work with me undertake projects that typically focus on the development of social-cognitive skills with a broad view on their possible role in young children’s attainment and transmission of culturally bound behaviours.

 Some broad project ideas for 2014 include (but are not limited to):

 My research uses both survey and experimental approaches to explore interdisciplinary questions fundamental to management, public policy, criminology, and/or social behaviour more broadly.
 Specific areas of focus in my research that may be suitable for an honours project include (but are not necessarily limited to):

 Further details/information can be found on my staff website:

 I research in the areas of occupational health psychology and positive organisational behaviour.